srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     This will force the IoT Edge Runtime to disconnect from the Azure IoT Hub service, and then attempt to reconnect.

-1. Within the **IoTEdgeGateway**, run the `exit` command to end the `ssh` session.
+1. To end the `ssh` session with the **IoTEdgeGateway**, enter the following command:

     ```cmd/sh
     exit
     ```

-1. Run the `az iot hub monitor-events` command again within the **Azure Cloud Shell** to start monitoring the Events being received by the Azure IoT Hub:
+1. At the Cloud Shell command prompt, to start monitoring the Events being received by the Azure IoT Hub, enter the following command

     ```cmd/sh
     az iot hub monitor-events --hub-name AZ-220-HUB-_{YOUR-ID}_